-- 1. Session Setup: Interfaces may appear or disappear at anytime during the session.
-To preserve backward compatibility with legacy applications, a multipath session MUST look like a bundle of individual RTP sessions.
-A multipath session may be upgraded from a typical single path session, as and when new interfaces appear or disappear.
-However, it is also possible to setup a multipath session from the beginning, if the interfaces are available at the start of the multimedia session. - 2.
-Expanding RTP: For a multipath session, each subflow MUST look like an independent RTP flow, so that individual RTCP messages can be generated per subflow.
-Furthermore, MPRTP splits the single multimedia stream into multiple subflows based on path characteristics (e.g. RTT, loss-rate, receiver rate, bandwidthdelay product etc.) and dynamically adjusts the load on each link. - 3.
+- Session Setup: Interfaces may appear or disappear at anytime during the communication session.
+To preserve backward compatibility with legacy applications, a MPRTP session MUST look like a bundle of individual RTP sessions.
+A MPRTP session may start using a single path, later start using multiple paths as and when new interfaces appear or disappear.
+However, it is also possible to setup a MPRTP session from the beginning, if multiple interfaces are available at the start of the multimedia session. - 2.
+Expanding RTP: For a MPRTP Stream, each subflow MUST look like an independent flow of RTP packets, so that individual RTCP messages can be generated for each subflow.
+Consequently, MPRTP may split the RTP Stream into multiple subflows based on path characteristics (e.g. RTT, fractional losses, receiver rate, bandwidth-delay product, etc.), i.e., dynamically adjusts the load on each subflow. - 3.
 Adding Interfaces: Interfaces on the host need to be regularly discovered and advertised.
-This can be done at session setup and /or during the session.
+This can be done when the MPRTP session is set up and/or during the communication session.
 Discovering interfaces is outside the scope of this document.

 - 4. Expanding RTCP: MPRTP MUST provide per path RTCP reports for monitoring the quality of the path, for load balancing, or for congestion control, etc. To maintain backward compatibility with legacy applications, the receiver MUST also send aggregate RTCP reports along with the per-path reports. - 5.
 Maintenance and Failure Handling: In a multi-homed endpoint interfaces may appear and disappear.
-If this occurs at the sender, it has to re-adjust the load on the available links.
+If this occurs at the sender, it has to re-adjust the load on the available paths.
 On the other hand, if this occurs at the receiver, then the multimedia data transmitted by the sender to those interfaces is lost.
 This data may be re-transmitted along a different path i.e., to a different interface on the receiver.
 Furthermore, the endpoint has to either explicitly signal the disappearance of an interface, or the other endpoint has to detect it (by lack of media packets, RTCP feedback, or keep-alive packets). - 6.
 Teardown: The MPRTP layer releases the occupied ports on the interfaces.